rBurgett/technoagorist.com/data/episodes/0044/notes.md

 Let's be better than that.
 Let's use our brains.
 Let's be a positive contrast to the NPCs of the world today and maybe, just maybe, we can start to break their programming.

-This is Techno-Agorist episode 44.
+This is TechnoAgorist episode 44.